deangerber/bowling-kata-ruby/README.md

 In the tenth frame a player who rolls a srailspare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

-## The Tests
+## The Five Tests

-1. Gutter game
+1. Gutter game - 0 pins for all rolls giving a score of 0.
-2. All ones
+2. All ones - 1 pin for each roll giving a score of 20.
-3. One spare
-4. One strike
+3. One spare - 5, 5 and 3 pins then 0 for the next 17 rolls giving a score of 16.
+4. One strike - a strike, 3 and 4 pins then 0 for the next 16 rolls giving a score of 24.
-5. Perfect game
+5. Perfect game - 12 strikes for a score of 300.

+## Notes

+Excluded from the kata are all invalid inputs.

 ## References